brendanmcc02/masters-thesis/literature-review/career-counselling-literature-review.md

     * Policies
     * Supervision
     * Relationships
-* These do not create satisfaction, they merely prevent dissatisfaction, which is not the same.
+* He argues these do not create satisfaction, they merely prevent dissatisfaction, which is not the same.
+* There is some [controversy](https://onlinelibrary.wiley.com/doi/pdf/10.1111/j.1744-6570.1971.tb02470.x) surrounding this theory, so do deeper research if you want to cite him

 ## [Another Gemini Report, different prompt & context but still relevant](https://gemini.google.com/u/1/app/2ea72a12c1e68c3c)
 * It mentions that we shouldn't be so narrow-minded on personality/trait match to jobs